The King of Fighters 2002: Reception and legacy

+The original The King of Fighters 2002 was regarded by Hardcore Gaming 101 as the high point of the franchise for its cast and balanced gameplay.
+They also noticed the developers were able to improved the visuals and feel similar to The King of Fighters '98 for removing the Striker System and going back to the original character rooster.
+The amount of characters alongside its revamped fighting engine appealed to GameSpot to the point of declaring as one of the best in 2D fighters.
+MeriStation was more critical to the removal of its Striker system as it recycled the old style alongside the boss Rugal Bernstein without offering the players anything to stand out within the franchise.
+IGN was glad with how the game mixed old characters and new characters to create a more unique cast.
+Despite lamenting the removal of Strikers, IGN praised the new gameplay mechanics as well as notable visual improvement.
+GameRevolution said that game also feels another take on The King of Fighters '98 due to its gathering of classic characters but lamented it suffered from poor graphics that feel dated.

-During its release week, the game sold 19,000 copies in Japan.
+During its release week, Unlimited Match sold 19,000 copies in Japan.
 In Issue 114 from Arcadia, the game was featured at ninth in its Top Ten Video Games list.
-Critical reception to the game was positive due to its large number of playable characters, although mixed opinions were given to its aging graphics.
-In addition, despite lacking a plot, the large interaction between characters was praised for adding depth to the game.
+Critical reception to the game was positive with Eurogamer and PALGN acclaiming large number of playable characters, although mixed opinions were given to its aging graphics.
+In addition, despite lacking a plot, the large interaction between characters was praised for adding depth to the game according to Wired.
 The game has generally been considered one of the most popular games in the franchise in Latin America.